yaseenpatelsd/shopme-backend/README.md

 A complete backend system for an online store, featuring admin dashboard APIs, JWT authentication, product management, order tracking, Razorpay ID generation, and fully automated HTML email notifications.

 ⚠ Note: Razorpay is used only to generate payment/order IDs.
-No real money transactions are processed.
+No real payment or money transaction happens.

 📌 Features
 👤 Authentication & User Management

 User registration with email

-Login with JWT authentication
+Login using JWT authentication

 Email-based account verification